spyder-ide/spyder-docs/doc/onlinehelp.rst

 |

-Links above the search bar provide an index of topics with general help and a list of Python keywords linked to their corresponding docs.
+Links above the search field provide an index of topics with general help and a list of Python keywords linked to their corresponding docs.

 .. image:: images/online_help/online-help-topics.png
    :alt: Spyder Online Help pane on the topics page